bricemathieu/resume/README.md

 In the DSP Firmware Team, part of the Cellular Systems Group, I contributed to the maintenance and support of NXP’s 3GPP 2.5G and 3G baseband processors, until ST Microelectronics acquisition of NXP Wireless business.

 - Maintained the DSP firmware of the GSM/GPRS/EDGE product line (PNX52xx and 65xx): corrected bugs reported by the Layer 1 software team, added features requested by customers and implemented changes required by 3GPP standard evolutions.
-- Led the design and development of a hardware abstraction library for NXP Real16 DSP-based systems, composed of peripheral drivers, dynamic memory management and inter-processor communication services, used by the audio DSP in PNX67xx processors (now ST-Ericsson U67xx), and selected by HTC for the A3360 model and by Acer for beTouch E110/E120/E130 models.
+- Led the design and development of a hardware abstraction library for NXP Real16 DSP-based systems, composed of peripheral drivers, dynamic memory management and inter-processor communication services, used by the audio DSP in PNX67xx processors, and selected by HTC for the A3360 model and by Acer for beTouch E110/E120/E130 models.

 ### 03/2005 - 10/2006: Senior DSP Engineer